-Use of Japan Domestic Airports during Busy Periods [Domestic]
+Use of Japan Domestic Airports and Cabins during Busy Periods [Japan Domestic Flights]

 - Airports may be very crowded during long public holidays in Japan such as the year-end/New Year period, Golden Week, and the Bon Festival.
 Please arrive at the airport with adequate time to spare.
 Baggage should be checked in no later than 40 minutes prior to departure.